brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 ## Set up a new app with its corresponding domains

 Three things: First this section can be done multiple times, once for every app domain combo.
-Second, replace xyz.com & www.xyz.com with your url(s).
+Second, replace xyz.com & www.xyz.com with your URL(s).
 Third, pick a unique port for this app, no two apps should share a port.
 Keep it in mind, you'll need it twice.
 {:.note}